model-driven-devops/mdd/README.md

 1. Congratulations!
 You created a fully functioning CI pipeline for a model-driven network.

 ## Making a change that fails validation
 1. From the shell, edit the `inventory/arch1/host_vars/site1-rtr1/network.yml` file and change the `primary` IP address for GigabitEthernet2.
-Replace
+Replace:
     ```
     primary: 192.168.1.1/24
     ```